rpm-software-management/dnf/doc/api_base.rst

     Mark `group` (a :class:`dnf.comps.Group` instance) not installed.
 All the packages marked as belonging to this group will be marked for removal.
 Return the number of packages marked for removal in this call.

+  .. method:: group_upgrade(group)

+    Upgrade `group` (a :class:`dnf.comps.Group` instance).
+If there has been packages added to the group's comps information since installing on the system, they will be marked for installation.
+Similarly, removed packages get marked for removal.
+The remaining packages in the group are marked for an upgrade.
+The operation respects the package types from the original installation of the group.

   .. method:: read_all_repos()

     Read repository configuration from the main configuration file specified by :attr:`dnf.conf.Conf.config_file_path` and any ``.repo`` files under :attr:`dnf.conf.Conf.reposdir`.
 All the repositories found this way are added to :attr:`~.Base.repos`.